jorendorff/game-playing/talk.md

 Where I ultimately landed is this:
-I decided that there should be one chunk of code that represents the game, and implements the rules of the game, and then the AI part would be totally separate from that.
+I decided that there should be one chunk of code that represents the game, and implements the rules of the game, and then the AI part, the part we're about to write, would be totally separate from that.

 What I want is a function that computes the best possible move: